sixu05202004/sphinx-docs-cn/doc/markup/misc.rst

    means that by default, Sphinx generates such column specs for such tables.
    Use the :rst:dir:`tabularcolumns` directive to get finer control over such tables.

+.. rubric:: Footnotes

+.. [#] For most builders name and format are the same.
+At the moment only
+       builders derived from the html builder distinguish between the builder format and the builder name.